Taxing the 'Job Creators':

 Quit backing policies that have been destroying the middle class for the past 30 years.
 Prior to 1981,

 incomes for all classes rose together as the economy grew.
-The upper classes got more than the
+The upper classes got more than the lower

-where income that would have been distributed evenly based on policies that were in effect throughout the 1950s all the way
+would have been distributed evenly based on policies that were in effect throughout the 1950s all the way

 through 1980 is now all going directly to the top.
+Wealth has been redistributed.
+But not from rich to poor,

-Wealth has been redistributed from rich to poor in the United States
+like the political rhetoric says.
+Wealth never gets redistributed from rich to poor in the United States

 today.
 It always gets redistributed from poor to rich.
 Another economic fact that you can verify if you

 How does this affect the overall economy?
 What I am talking about has nothing to do with a sense of